The Beginnings of Inequality.

 Storytelling promoted co-operation in hunter-gatherers prior to the advent of organised religion, a new UCL study reveals.
 The research shows that hunter-gatherer storytellers were essential in promoting co-operative and egalitarian values before comparable mechanisms evolved in larger agricultural societies, such as moralising high-gods.
 Storytellers were also more popular than even the best foragers, had greater reproductive success, and were more likely to be co-operated with by other members of the camp…

 The nomadic foraging lifestyle prevented any great accumulation of material goods.
 Wealth could not be hoarded nor passed down.
 Land could not be claimed by any specific individual.
-The main “production” of the economy was big-game hunting, and the best place to store excess meat was in the belly of one’s friends and neighbors.
+The main “production” effort of the economy was big-game hunting, and the best place to store the excess meat was in the belly of one’s friends and neighbors.
 The main social “unit” was not the individual family but the band or tribe, and the maintenance of social ties was crucial.
 Cooperation was paramount, taming the bullying power of would-be elites.
-Cultural norms like meat sharing and taboos helped maintain equality and allow humans to cooperate as Peter Turchin explains:
+Cultural norms like meat sharing and taboos helped maintain equality and allow humans to cooperate as historian Peter Turchin explains:

 As an example of cooperation, consider meat-sharing, which is the norm in most foraging societies.
 Meat-sharing has numerous benefits for the group within which it is practiced.
 First, any particular hunter, no matter how skilled, is not always successful in bringing home game.
 Sharing ensures that everybody has a moderate amount of meat every day.
 Not sharing results in long spells of famine, interspersed with feasts (with a portion of the kill spoiling, or being wasted in other ways).